nrw505/inverter-monitor/README.md

 update the Makefile to reference wherever you have it installed.

-If you use the schematic and/or board in eagle/ then the fuse bits you will need to set on your ATmega328 are: low= high= ext=
+If you use the schematic and/or board in eagle/ then the fuse bits you will need to set on your ATmega328 are: low=0xf7 high=0xd9 ext=0x04